Puppet releases and lifecycle

-We distribute Puppet as two core packages.
+We distribute open source Puppet as two core packages and one optional package.

 Deprecation Note: As of Puppet agent 5.5.4, MCollective is deprecated and will be removed in a future version of Puppet agent.
 If you use Puppet Enterprise, consider moving from MCollective to Puppet orchestrator.
-If you use open source Puppet, migrate MCollective agents and filters using tools like Bolt and PuppetDB’s Puppet Query Language.
+If you use open source Puppet, migrate MCollective agents and filters using tools such as Bolt and PuppetDB’s Puppet Query Language.

-How version numbers work
+puppet-agent component version numbers